-In yesterday’s post I provided a brief overview of the Jehovah’s Witness worldview to show how it answers the three most important questions addressed by any worldview (“How did we get here?”, “How did things get so messed up?” and “How do we fix it?”).
+In another post I provided a brief overview of the Jehovah’s Witness worldview to show how it answers the three most important questions addressed by any worldview (“How did we get here?”, “How did things get so messed up?” and “How do we fix it?”).
 But how do we know if the Jehovah’s Witness answers are actually true?
 One way to examine the Jehovah’s Witness perspective is simply to see how well it answers a few important philosophical and theological questions as we examine what the Jehovah’s Witness religion teaches.
 The following questions are designed to challenge the Jehovah’s Witness claims about reality and help you to initiate a discussion with your friends or family who may hold this worldview:

 Let’s begin with some questions springing from basic philosophical concerns:

 1. If I am to accept the teaching of the Jehovah’s Witness religion, I am first going to have to trust the source of this teaching.
 But how can I trust someone who claims to speak for God when they have been wrong about prior predictions?

 There are a number of false predictions made either by Charles Russell, subsequent leaders of the church or the Watchtower Organization itself, including this limited sampling:

 “The outward evidences are that the marshalling of the hosts for the battle of the great day of God almighty, is in progress while the skirmishing is commencing.”
 (Watchtower reprints 1, page 817 January 1886)

 1897 The Millennial Reign Began in 1874

 “ Our Lord, the appointed King, is now present, since October 1874” (Studies in the Scriptures, Vol. 4, page 621)